newtang/newtang.github.io/_drafts/express-part2.markdown

 ### Conclusion

 Naively, this project took a little longer than I intended.
 There were a lot of details to get right, and there's some interesting features the default Express router has that are easy to overlook.
-For example, it handles all HEAD and OPTIONS requests, and carefully adjusts the `url` and `baseUrl` properties when multiple routers are used.
+For example, it handles all HEAD and OPTIONS requests, and carefully adjusts the `url` and `baseUrl` properties on the `req` object when multiple routers are used.
 A lot of these I discovered while going through the default router's tests to maximize backwards compatibility where I could.

 Because it took longer than estimated, I have some mild regret taking on this project.
 It wasn't particularly distinct from my [day job](https://mapbox.com), so I started to lose a little bit of momentum towards the end.
 I'll probably be reinvigorated to add missing features if someone finds Expresso useful.